Iman Fandi

 Iman binte Fandi Ahmad (born 18 May 2000) is a Singaporean actress, singer and model.
-She is the only daughter to local football icon Fandi Ahmad and the former South African model Wendy Jacobs Iman forayed into modelling at 14 years old when she clinched two titles at the 2014 TNP New Face competition.
+She is the only daughter to local football icon Fandi Ahmad and the former South African model Wendy Jacobs.
+Iman forayed into modelling at 14 years old when she clinched two titles at the The New Paper's New Face competition in 2014.

+In May 2026, Iman was recognized in the 2026 Forbes 30 Under 30 Asia list within the entertainment and sports category.

 Early life & family

 Iman is the third of five children to the Singaporean footballer Fandi Ahmad and retired model Wendy Jacobs.
 In a 2018 interview, Wendy Jacobs shared that Iman meant “faith”.
 Wendy and Fandi had named her in the hope that she would have faith to carry out "anything and everything she puts her mind to".
 Iman became a vegan at 15 years old with the influence of her friend Sophia.

 Education

 Iman went to CHIJ Our Lady of the Nativity in primary school.
 She then joined her older siblings Irfan and Ikhsan in the Singapore Sports School.
 In Secondary 3, Iman went on to study at CHIJ St Joseph's Convent.
 She took a gap year from her studies in 2017 when she worked part-time at a hairdressing salon, took on modelling jobs and traveled the world.
 After her gap year, Iman pursued a private course in Psychology.